chrisdiguida/colorPaletteGeneratorApp/README.md

 ### User authentication

-- **Sign Up**: Through this app it is possible to create an account for the generated color palettes.
+- **Sign Up**: Through this app, it is possible to create an account for the generated color palettes.
-- **Sign In**: Through this app it is possible to access to the created account to store and access to all the user's data.
+- **Sign In**: Through this app, it is possible to access to the created account to store and access to all the user's data.
-- **Password Hashing**: On the back-end we are storing the password through an hashing algorith to respect the security standards.
+- **Password Hashing**: On the back-end, we are storing the password through a hashing algorithm to respect the security standards.
-- **JWT authentication**: On the back-end we are implementing JWT authentication to secure our API.
+- **JWT authentication**: On the back-end, we are implementing JWT authentication to secure our API.

 **Sign Up**